ttwoxa/ebrp/README.md

 masterpiece turkish translation

 **Installation**\
-flash it, then you can enjoy your ebrp. ebrp experience is one of a lifetime experience that you should taste, as we think.
+flash it, then you can enjoy ebrp. ebrp experience is one of a lifetime experience that you should taste, as we think.

 **Screenshots**
 <details>